Mortgage Declined After Valuation: Here is What to Do Next

 Author: Pete Mugleston

-During the mortgage application process, lenders appoint a surveyor to carry out an independent valuation of the property to make sure it’s worth the amount you’re paying and check whether there are structural or build issues they need to know about.
+During the mortgage application process, lenders appoint a surveyor to conduct an independent valuation of the property to ensure it’s worth the amount you’re paying and check whether there are structural or build issues they need to know about.

 If they don’t like what they read in the report, there’s a chance they could decline your application.
 If this has already happened to you, it’s understandable if you’re stressed and disappointed, but don’t throw in the towel just yet.
 We’ve put together this handy guide to tell you exactly what to do to salvage a mortgage application that broke down at valuation.